MustafaAbuZaid/srv-front/README.md

 as it displayed in the sketch, the front-end service calling only the authentication service, then the auth servers navigate to the business services to navigate to each dal to the database

+## Technologies

+This project using Nodejs as a backend, Angular as front, MongoDB and for the DevOps, Using Jenkins and Docker

 ## Development server

 System is deployed and running on an Azure machine